brantmerrell/CIS245/week_9_discussion.markdown

 **There are various software code management solutions available.
 Each has its pros and cons.
 Perform research for 3 different SCM tools.
 What are the pros and cons of each?
 Is there an associated cost?
 Is one more popular than the other?
 Imagine that you’re a software development manager, which would you choose and why?**

 ## 2) Discussion 2
 **There are various tools for conducting peer reviews.
 Perform research on peer review tools.
 List several tools along with their pros and cons if any.
 Is there a cost?
 Imagine that you’re a software development manager, which would you choose and why?**
 Peer review tools:

- - Merge Requests
- - DevOps testing
- - Embold
- -
+### Review Board
+Review Board is a flexible code-review platform hosted online.
+It comes with a standard package of options including commenting, replying to comments, approving changes, tracking issues, and automated code review.
+It stands out for being lightweight and for its flexibility not only with Git, but also Mercurial and a handful of other version control systems.

-### Unit Tests
+### GitLab
-Some of the many benefits of unit tests are,
+GitLab is a DevOps-oriented git management platform.
+It allows teams to merge git branches into each other using "Merge Requests", in which reviewers can see a history of commits, pipelines, and changes within a branch before agreeing to merge it into the destination branch.
+It's designed for teams that use CI (Continuous Integration) and CD (Continuous Deployment) practices.

+Among other things, that means the branch being merged should be identical to its destination branch in every way except in the changes made intentionally by the branch's creator.
+In human language, that sounds obvious.
+However in practice, the branch being merged and the branch it is being merged into are often both being changed on a regular basis, so making them identical requires a `git rebase` (or something analogous for other version control systems - GitLab only supports Git).
+GitLab makes this expectation more possible by providing a "rebase" button.

+As part of its DevOps emphasis, GitLab encourages development teams to automate the testing process on a regular basis, and is built to make this as easy as possible.
+GitLab can re-run tests on a git branch each time the branch is modified and block branches from being merged if they do not pass certain tests.

+### Continuous Integration (CI)
+CI has come to mean several things.
+It began as a practice for merging all branches to the central branch on a frequent basis.
+It more broadly refers to a set of DevOps practices that include using test-driven development and automatically running tests when merging code.
+CI uses unit tests to make code review more coherent and efficient.
+In a CI-assisted code review,
- - They describe the developer's intentions and lack thereof;
+ - The developer's intentional and unintentional work is showcased by tests or the lack thereof;
- - They highlight which discussions need to be had in the review process;
+ - Oddities of the code are represented as concise tests;
- - They defend the function from oversimplification and refactoring processes;
+ - Code is defended from oversimplification in refactoring by tests;
- - They enable reviewers to step through code in debuggers;
+ - Reviewers are able to follow highly complicated work by stepping through tests in debug mode;
 For example, consider the following function followed by unit tests:
 ```
 import re